the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 ---

+### ✏️ AI tools
-✏️ **AI Tools.** If you need help writing the text, feel free to use an AI service.
+If you need help writing the text, feel free to use an AI service.
 Just be sure to cite your transcript in the Planning Doc.
 - [poe](https://poe.com/)
 - [rytr](https://rytr.me/)
 - [composeai](https://www.compose.ai/#:~:text=Compose%20AI%20is%20a%20free,some%20of%20our%20personalization%20features.)

 ---

+### 👀 Readability
-👀 **Readability.** Here are a few resources that may help improve readability.
+Here are a few resources that may help improve readability.
 - [Emojis](https://www.emojicopy.com/)
 - [InquirerPy](https://inquirerpy.readthedocs.io/en/latest/)
     - This is the package that controls the menu

 ---

+###  🔉 Play Sound
-🔉 **Play Sound.** If you are interested in including sounds in your game, follow along with these steps.
+If you are interested in including sounds in your game, follow along with these steps.

 (0) **Install the playsound library:** `pip3 install playsound`